GabeScott/standard-works-vault/General Conference/2001 October - Stand Firm.md

 In our roles as wives, mothers, grandmothers, sisters, and aunts, we must stand firm as role models.
 Because we love them, we want to give our family members a strong, righteous pattern to follow.
 In everything we do and say, in how we dress, in how we spend our time, in all the choices we make, we demonstrate what we believe, and that becomes their pattern to follow.

 Lucy Mack Smith, mother of the Prophet Joseph Smith, recorded in her history that in the spring of 1803 she and her husband were much concerned about religion.
-She writes of her own search for truth, “I retired to a grove not far distant, where I prayed to the Lord ... that the true gospel might be presented” (History of Joseph Smith, ed.
-Preston Nibley [1958], 43).
+She writes of her own search for truth, “I retired to a grove not far distant, where I prayed to the Lord … that the true gospel might be presented” (*History of Joseph Smith,* ed.
+Preston Nibley \[1958\], 43).
 Does that sound familiar?

 Seventeen years later, in the spring of 1820, the Prophet Joseph Smith, in search of truth, “came to the determination to ‘ask of God.’”
-So “I retired to the woods to make the attempt” (JS—H 1:13–14).
+So “I retired to the woods to make the attempt” ([[Joseph Smith History 1.13|JS—H 1:13–14]][[Joseph Smith History 1.14|]]).

 Is it a coincidence that both mother and son chose a grove of trees as the place to ask God to reveal truth to them?
 Joseph’s prayer blessed the entire world through the Restoration of the gospel of Jesus Christ.
 The righteous example set by a woman who stands firm in faith blesses countless others.

 As much as I love being a wife and mother, I acknowledge it isn’t always easy.
 I can appreciate the feelings expressed by a grade-school girl when my friend, her teacher, asked the class to write letters to God.
 Sharon said, “Dear God, I bet it’s very hard for you to love everyone in the world.
 There are only five people in my family, and I just can’t do it.”
 In like manner, I’m certain my family members could tell you it’s not always easy for them to love me.
-However, I agree with Elder Loren C. Dunn, who said, “There can be nothing more precious or enduring than the family” (“Our Precious Families,” Ensign, Nov.
+However, I agree with Elder Loren C. Dunn, who said, “There can be nothing more precious or enduring than the family” (“Our Precious Families,” *Ensign,* Nov.
 1974, 9).
 In spite of how difficult family life can be at times, the work we do in our families is of the utmost importance.
 When you are discouraged and things in your family are not going the way you wanted them to, stand firm with faith and say like another young schoolgirl in her letter to God, “Dear God, I’m doing the very best I can.”
 Don’t allow the difficulties inherent in family life to unduly discourage you or to impact the love which we can share in families.

 Let us arm ourselves with faith and stand firm in our convictions.
 Let us never forget that we are building a foundation for and with our family upon the rock of our Redeemer.
 Let us put our hand into God’s hand.
 With the Lord’s help we can build homes that are a righteous fortress.

 May the Lord bless you in your efforts to stand firm in defense of home and family is my prayer in the name of Jesus Christ, amen.